 It can also be fun to check out some of the colourful towns in cork such as Kinsale and Cobh via google maps street view.
 I do this more times than I am willing to admit when planning a trip.
-It’s a great way to discover some hidden gems that aren’t always mentioned in the guide books.
+It’s a great way to discover some Ireland hidden gems that aren’t always mentioned in the guide books.
 There are so many things to do in West Cork, I highly recommend adding it to your Ireland itinerary.

-Before we go any further, if you are planning a trip to Ireland why not subscribe to my email list for a FREE eBook download with insider tips, an Ireland packing list, a weather guide and more.
+Before we go any further, if you are planning a trip to Ireland for the first time why not subscribe to my email list for a FREE eBook download with insider tips, an Ireland packing list, a weather guide and more.